 - For more security you can use a staple gun to secure your fabric to the frame.

 Another option: If you would like to hide your stitches on the back of your work, you can first mount a backing fabric to your frame.
 I like to use the same fabric I stitched my work on.
 Just follow the instructions above with your blank fabric first (but skip the staples till the very end), and then repeat with your embroidered fabric.

 Back side with stitches exposed.
 Follow the steps using an extra piece of fabric first if you'd like to hide your back work.

-Want to try stretch this pattern yourself?
-Grab the kit and a frame here:
+Want to try to stretch this pattern yourself?
+Grab the pdf here: